MarcGrol/forwardhttp/README.md

 # Retying http forwarder

-Act as a queue: will forward http-request to remote host and retry if remote host did not return success
+This HTTP-service will as a persistent and retrying queue.<br/>
+Upon receipt of a HTTP POST-request, the service will asynchronously forward the received HTTP request to a remote host.<br/>
+When the remote host does not return a success, the request will be retried untill success or untill the retry scheme is exhausted.<br/>
+The remote host is indicated by:
+- the HTTP query parameeter "HostToForwardTo" or
+- the HTTP-request-header "X-HostToForwardTo"

 ## deploy

     gcloud auth login